Important points to consider before migrating FotoWeb 7.0 to version 8.0

 - Rerun the FotoWeb Upgrade Wizard or manually delete the Site Settings\SITENAME\Metadata Sets folder.

-Destinations are deprecated
+Destinations are replaced by Actions

 FotoWeb 8.0 uses Actions, which offer far superior functionality.
 These will have to be set up from scratch.
 Existing Destinations from FotoWeb 7.0 are not migrated.